 The short answer is that it depends on the company.
 Some companies in the OTC markets are well-established and have met financial and disclosure requirements, while others may be in financial distress or face defaulting on their financial obligations.
 Please do your research before investing in any company, whether it is listed on an exchange or in the OTC markets.

 Do OTC stocks pay dividends?

-Yes, according to Stock Rover data, there are 1,905 OTC stocks paying a dividend yield of between 2% and 40%.
+Yes, according to Stock Rover data, 1,905 OTC stocks are paying a dividend yield of between 2% and 40%.
 When buying OTC stocks for dividend income, you must carefully check if the OTC stock is eligible for payouts.

 Are OTC pink sheet stocks risky?